 - Travel: Singapore as a city is extremely well connected, so traveling from any part of the city to another is very simple.
 While taxis are costly, the local bus and monorail present will allow you to move with ease and convenience since the frequency is very high.
 Most universities also offer bus services during the mornings and evenings for students from major localities.
 As with any city, students should be aware of their surroundings and valuables; though Singapore is one of the safest cities in the world (with a very low crime rate), students should still take measures to maintain personal safety when traveling.
 Transportation is readily available and highly recommended in Singapore

 - Local Attractions and Activities: From amusement parks to malls to places of natural beauty, the number of things available to pass the time as a student are quite high.

 The visa rules in the country are quite lenient (when compared to other countries) so getting a visa is easier.
-Additionally thanks to its growing economy, you will find jobs of all types, jobs which will pay you a lot.
-Most universities have admission committees which will help you to locate a job.
+Additionally, thanks to its growing economy, you will find jobs of all types, jobs which will pay you a lot.
+Most universities have admission committees that will help you to locate a job.

 If you are considering higher studies, do think about Singapore also.
 With its excellent value for money universities, great quality of life, Singapore offers the best in all aspects of life for a student.

 The fees for a few relevant universities and their most popular courses are listed below (fees are specified for a period of one year or 2 semesters, unless specified otherwise):